Arrests made in Lancaster paintball assault and vandalism

 At 10:06 p.m.
 Aug.
 18, police spotted the vehicle on the 700 block of Almanac Avenue in Lancaster.

-The vehicle was occupied by Roman Warren, a 17-year-old male and two females, ages 18 and 21.
-2 paintball guns were found in the vehicle as well as paintballs.
+The vehicle was occupied by Roman Warren, a 17-year-old boy and two women, ages 18 and 21.
+Two paintball guns were found in the vehicle as well as paintballs.

 While officers were conducting the investigation, they were approached by an adult male who stated that minutes earlier he had been shot on the head and shoulder by paintballs that had come from the silver Cherokee.